statikfintechllc/Ascend-Institute/docs/README.md

 🧵 *Solo.
 Unfunded.
 Building anyway.*

 ### 🧬 Core System Progress
-- ✅ Scraper ➝ Dataset ➝ Memory loop fully operational
+- ✅ Scraper ➝ Dataset ➝ Memory loop fully operational  |  #*MIRRORING TO OTHER PLUG-INS AND TOOLS*
-- 🔧 GitHub repo now undergoing modular cleanup
+- 🔧 GitHub repo now undergoing modular cleanup  |  #*DONE*
-- 🎨 UI/UX bottleneck acknowledged — restructuring in progress
+- 🎨 UI/UX bottleneck acknowledged — restructuring in progress  |  #*IN-LINE WITH MIRRORING UPDATES FROM SCRAPER*

 <details>
 <summary>👀 Still Intrigued?
 Open to See the progress on how it's being implemented 👀</summary>

 ### ⚙️ Platform Execution
-- 🧠 Debug icon added for speed-run testing cycles
+- 🧠 Debug icon added for speed-run testing cycles  |  #*DONE*
-- ⏳ Current priority: “threading the brain” — deep internal logic loops
+- ⏳ Current priority: “threading the brain” — deep internal logic loops  |  #*GONNA BE A MINUTE*
-- 🧱 Expect a wave of commits as structural internals are rewritten
+- 🧱 Expect a wave of commits as structural internals are rewritten  |  #*ALREADY IN THE PROCCESS*
-- 🏗️ Dev speed will taper due to external workload (new shop)
+- 🏗️ Dev speed will taper due to external workload (new shop)  |  #*TRYING TO START SIDE GIGS AND MTURK TO GO FULL TIME UNTIL SOMETHING LANDS*

 <div align="center">